Research Library

 - Real-world experience of energy, stress, and focus

-Published and forthcoming papers connected to the Good Health Geek research initiative
+Papers connected to the Good Health Geek research initiative and the biological foundations of energy, focus, mood, and workforce performance.

 Food, Brain, and Performance: The Science Behind Food for Mood